 Face coverings: guidance for patients and visitors

-While national Covid-19 restrictions will be lifted from 19 July 2021, patients and visitors will still be required to wear a face mask or covering at all times in our hospitals.
+While national ‘Plan B’ Covid-19 restrictions have now been lifted, patients and visitors will still be required to wear a face mask or covering at all times in our hospitals.
 Wearing a face mask will help to limit the spread of Covid-19, and protect our patients.

 We would also politely ask that all patients and visitors observe social distancing wherever possible, and regularly wash/gel their hands in our hospitals.